CedaryCat/EnchCoreApi.TrProtocol/README.md

 ___
 * This project automatically builds efficient and unsafe working code through IIncrementalGenerator.<br>
 In addition, it provides an [additional patch for OTAPI](https://github.com/CedaryCat/EnchCoreApi.TrProtocol.OTAPI), by extracting some shared types to achieve friendly compatibility with OTAPI.<br>
-Therefore, by using this specially designed OTAPI, the data structures provided by the protocol library can be used directly in terraria's server programs.
+Therefore, by using this specially [designed OTAPI](https://www.nuget.org/packages/EnchCoreApi.TrProtocol.OTAPI) , the data structures provided by the protocol library can be used directly in terraria's server programs.

 * This project is based on the protocol data structures from another project by [chi-rei-den](https://github.com/chi-rei-den).